NEW PROJECT ALERT:

 Hope for Women in Prison

-The Ministry of Hope is a community-funded chaplaincy program which raises funds to employ on-site chaplains at Swannanoa Correctional Center for Women (SCCW) in Swannanoa, NC.
+The Ministry of Hope is a community-funded chaplaincy program which raises funds to employ on-site chaplains at Western (formerly Swannanoa) Correctional Center for Women (WCCW) in Swannanoa, NC.
 Our chaplains conduct religious services in the center's chapel and provide pastoral care and spiritual guidance to the inmates.
 Their guidance and leadership are crucial to helping these women, many of whom struggle with addiction, abuse, and grief issues.
-The women at SCCW are within five years of release or parole.
+The women at WCCW are within five years of release or parole.
 Our chaplains offer them a sense of hope and real-world self-care tools to manage parenting, relationships, and employment with discernment and spiritual maturity.

 DONATE TO MINISTRY OF HOPE NOW